gitpaulc/Coding-Samples/README.md

 * Press T to turn naive triangulation on and off.
 * See the screenshots seven_points.png, hundred_points_1.png, hundred_points_2.png for examples.
 * Press **Q** or **ESC** to exit.

+**Computational Biology.**

+* This repo also contains a sample Django service written using Python, HTML, and JavaScript.
+It demonstrates finding the longest common subsequence of DNA strings.